 "Alexa, ask Stop, Breathe & Think for a meditation."

 There are a handful of great meditation and breathing skills, and even in just the two weeks I’ve been using my Echo, more have become available.
 There’s even one devoted to the 4-7-8 breathing technique that famously helped one Byrdie writer fall asleep in under one minute—I personally passed on this one, since Alexa dictates the “inhale” and “exhale” commands, and her robotic voice is a little jarring when I’m trying to fall asleep.
-(Imagine your GPS leading you through a mindful meditation—you see what I mean?)
+(Imagine your GPS leading you through a mindful meditation—it's a little much.)
+Alexa even comes with its its own Guided Meditation capability

 "Alexa, tell me a bedtime story."